C.D. Smith Construction Safety & the Weather - Tips for Tornado Safety

 Winter has finally faded away and springtime sunshine has returned!
 Summer will be here before long, bringing the risk of severe weather with it.
-National Tornado Awareness Week is April 13-17, the perfect time to prepare for the upcoming storm season.
+National Tornado Awareness Week is April 12-16, the perfect time to prepare for the upcoming storm season.
 Tornadoes are most common in the Midwest between May and August, with June being the peak of the season.
-In 2019, Wisconsin had 28 tornadoes touch down, while the average is 23 touchdowns a year.
+In 2019, Wisconsin had 28 tornadoes touch down and the final tally for 2020 was 20 tornadoes in total, while the average is 23 touchdowns a year.
 Although each tornado is different, they should be taken seriously no matter the size or severity.

 - Watch the Weather Forecast.
 Being aware of potential storms allows you to adequately prepare for danger.
 Installing a weather radio or receiving notifications to your phone will give you information when storms are in your area.

 - A “Tornado Watch” tells you the conditions are good for a tornado.

 - A “Tornado Warning” tells you a tornado has been spotted.